-Dinner: For a modern twist on classic Roman food, head to Agata e Romeo.
-Prices are a bit steep but well worth it.
-At Taverna Trilussa the slow roasted artichokes and fried mozzarella are must orders.
+Dinner: At Taverna Trilussa the slow roasted artichokes and fried mozzarella are must orders.
 The ravioli mimosa is award winning.
 If you are a seafood lover, don’t miss La Rosetta, truly outstanding.

 Day Trip: If you have more time it’s worth the 40-minute car ride to experience the Villa d’Este at Tivoli.
 An incredible monastery transformed by Renaissance cardinal’s into a lavish palace.
 The terraced gardens and the fountains are the main attraction with hundreds of lavish fountains.
 Seeing it involves a walk down a steep hill and back up again, but children tend to love it.
 With an early enough departure, you might also manage a brief visit to Hadrian’s Villa 4 miles away.